Constellation-Labs/documentation-hub/validate/resources/ssh-config.md

 ### Before you Begin

-Make sure you have your `p12` private key store backed up before you continue this procedure!
+Make sure you have your `p12` private keystore backed up before you continue this procedure!

 See documentation to backup your `p12` for [Macintosh](/validate/resources/p12-backup-mac) or [Windows](/validate/resources/p12-backup-win).